Mere House was built in 1780 for Lord Le Despencer as a new rectory for Mereworth.

 The Wells family

 The Wellses have lived in West Kent since the 16th century and were major private shipbuilders on the Thames from the time of Pepys (who mentions them in his diary) until 1810.
 They had well-known gardens at Bickley Hall, Bromley, and Redleaf Park near Penshurst (houses both demolished).
-Admiral Thomas Wells sold Bickley to his next brother, John (High Sheriff 1812 and MP for Maidstone 1820-30), who employed Robert Smirke to enlarge Bickley and design farm buildings at his Heath Farm, East Malling, near Mereworth.
+Admiral Thomas Wells sold Bickley to his next brother, John (High Sheriff 1812 and MP for Maidstone 1820-30), who employed Robert Smirke to enlarge Bickley and design farm buildings at his Heath Farm, East Malling, just north-west of Mereworth.
 Their youngest brother, William of Redleaf, a Trustee of the National Gallery and celebrated collector of old masters and patron, especially of Edwin Landseer, anticipated by 80 years the naturalistic designs of Gertrude Jekyll and the arts and crafts movement in his gardening and building projects.
 He is credited with introducing rock gardens and crazy paving into this country (see Oxford Dictionary of National Biography).

 Please contact Tessa Wells for more details about tours, meetings and other facilities at Mere House.